AI Quoting vs Manual Quoting: ROI Comparison for MSPs

 - Produce a quote draft that can be approved, not rewritten from scratch

 This is the distinction highlighted in 5 Ways AI Actually Helps MSPs: AI that changes workflow outcomes is valuable; AI that only changes wording is mostly noise.
+For the agent side of that distinction, the AI agents for MSPs guide lays out what actually decides, what only executes, and why human approval still matters.

 ROI Model: Baseline Assumptions